fqantonio/GoingInductive/README.md

 After starting to be interested about the different ways students learn I came across with the work of Felder´s learning styles (Felder; Silverman; 1988) and Wiley's Learning Objects (Wiley, 2002).
 These paper's showed me a complete list of different methodologies with different points of views: the inductive ones seems very promising and more adapted to the way brain learns.

-Furthermore, the readings about alternative **educational methodologies** went on, and into the Cognitive Load Theory (Sweller, 1998), Brain Based Learning[\^2] (Jensen, 2005), Gardner Multi-Intelligence Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+Furthermore, the readings about alternative **educational methodologies** went on, into the Cognitive Load Theory (Sweller, 1998), Brain Based Learning[\^2] (Jensen, 2005), Gardner Multi-Intelligence Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
 After four years of readings and tests, in 2013 the 4C/ID methodology was applied and a bLearning environment online set with MOODLE Learning Management System (LMS) (Rice, 2006).
 Lessons were organized and were mostly accomplished in the classroom: fewer logs into the system were from outside.

 # CONTEXT